Diffusion Reflectance Map: Single-Image Stochastic Inverse Rendering of Illumination and Reflectance: Related works

 Recent illumination estimation methods extrapolate the full surrounding from a partial scene captured in the limited single view frustum \cite{legendre2019deeplight,gardner2017learning,gardner2019deep,zhan2021sparse,zhan2021emlight,zhan2022gmlight,dastjerdi2023everlight}.
 This has also been demonstrated for spatially varying illumination in 2D \cite{song2019neuralillumination,garon2019fast,tang2022estimating,bai2023local} or 3D \cite{srinivasan2020lighthouse,bai2023deep}.
 Several methods estimate the geometry as depth or normals, together with the reflectance and illumination from a single scene image \cite{li2019inverse,wang2021learning,zhu2022learning,li2022physically,zhu2022irisformer}.
 These methods, however, fundamentally assume rich scene information to be present in the image, not just a single object, and high-frequency lighting estimation is conducted mainly through spatial interpolation.

 In a concurrent work, Lyu \etal \cite{lyu2023dpi} propose a generative model of environment maps by applying probabilistic diffusion as a prior on the illumination in a conventional Bayesian framework \cite{lombardi2012reflectance,chen2022invertible}.
 The method samples multiple illuminations using this diffusion model.
 In contrast, our approach reformulates inverse rendering from the ground up as a stochastic inversion process by seamlessly integrating probabilistic diffusion as a forward radiometric formation model on the reflectance map.
 This eliminates the need of differentiable rendering to bridge the complex domain gap between the image and 3D object surface and enables stochastic generation of the illumination without separate explicit sampling.
+We show that our method achieves significantly higher accuracy.

 \paragraph{Diffusion for Inverse Problems} Denoising Diffusion Probabilistic Models \cite{Sohl15,Ho20} have been applied to inverse problems in computer vision including image deblurring, inpainting, and super-resolution \cite{kawar2022denoising, chung2023diffusion, chung2022improving, kawar2021snips}.
 These methods assume known, deterministic forward operators and modify the reverse process based on score-matching.
 Other methods have used diffusion models by conditioning on the given image \cite{ren2023multiscale, saharia2022palette,lugmayr2022repaint}.
 Chung \etal \cite{chung2023parallel} extend these to noisy non-linear inverse problems.